mendix/docs/content/developerportal/deploy/node-permissions.md

 #### 2.2.1 Transport Rights

-With transport rights you can deploy new versions of the application to the node.
-You can create new deployment packages, stop and start the environment, and change configuration settings such as constants and scheduled events.
+With Transport Rights you can deploy new versions of the application to the node.
+You can also create new deployment packages, stop and start the environment, and change configuration settings such as constants and scheduled events.

 For more information about deployment, see [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy).

 #### 2.2.2 Access to Backups

 The Access to Backups permission grants access to the backups of the environment.
-You can view, [create](/developerportal/operate/how-to-create-backup), [download](/developerportal/operate/how-to-download-a-backup), and [restore](/developerportal/operate/how-to-restore-a-backup) a backup.
+You can view, [create](/developerportal/operate/how-to-create-backup), [download](/developerportal/operate/how-to-download-a-backup), and [restore](/developerportal/operate/how-to-restore-a-backup) backups.

 For more information, see [Backups](/developerportal/operate/backups).